SLMolenaar/btc-market-impact/README.md

 # Price Impact: What Formula Does a Neural Network Learn?

-Training an MLP on synthetic metaorders reconstructed from Binance BTC/USDT public trade data, then using symbolic regression to extract the formula it learns, and asking whether that formula changes across market regimes.
+Training an MLP on synthetic metaorders reconstructed from Binance BTC/USDT public trade data, using symbolic regression to extract the formula it learns, and comparing that formula across calm and stressed market conditions.

 **Research question:** Does a neural network trained on reconstructed metaorder impact data rediscover the square-root law I(Q) proportional to sqrt(Q), and does the learned formula change across market regimes (volatility, volume, time of day)?

 **Key methodological step:** Since Binance does not provide trader IDs, we reconstruct synthetic metaorders using the algorithm of Maitrier, Loeper & Bouchaud (2025, arXiv:2503.18199), which assigns synthetic trader IDs to individual trades and groups consecutive same-sign trades per trader into metaorders.

-This approach recovers all established stylized facts of metaorder impact including the square-root law.
+**Two full experiments:**
+- Calm regime (Dec 2025 / Jan 2026): empirical delta ~ 0.1, far from the
+  theoretical 0.5.
+Train OLS and MLP.
+Extract formula via PySR.
+- Stress regime (Feb 2026, market crash): empirical delta shifts toward 0.5.
+  Train fresh OLS and MLP.
+Extract formula via PySR.
+Compare to calm regime.

 ## Setup